When To Use a Promissory Note vs. A Loan Agreement

 However, the format discussed above can vary from note to note and depends upon the party’s majorly.
 If the parties intend to have a rather casual note and the amount is also not that much, some of the above sections may be skipped.
 However, most promissory notes follow the format given above.

-2. Instances When It Can Be Used
+2. Instances When a Promissory Note Can Be Used

 The major use of promissory notes is when the sum of money is not very huge.
 Moreover, the money is being lent to someone who is in close proximity to you.
 For example, your cousin or your relative.
 This is because you have some trust relationship with the other party, and both of you don’t want to be involved in a legal agreement as you know that whatever happens, you will eventually be getting your money back without needing any law.